soniasingla/shardeum-docs/docs/node/run/validator.md

 This example has filled in 10 SHM tokens to stake.

 :::tip
-It is recommended to stake just 10 SHM per Validator node, since rewards will be the same with 10 SHM or more staked for a Validator.
+Stake minimum of 10 SHM per Validator node to earn rewards.
 :::

 Once all fields are filled, click the “Stake” button.